-At the start of the year the council had two car park leases which were 125 years long.
-During the year one of these leases was terminated upon acquisition of the car park freehold by the council.
-The remaining lease has been reviewed and substantially all the risks and rewards of the lease lie with the council.
+The Council has two car park leases which are 125 years long.
+These leases have been reviewed and substantially all the risks and rewards of the lease lie with the Council.
 Therefore, to reflect this, a long term obligation exists for the remaining years of the lease.

-The asset under this remaining lease is carried as Property, Plant and Equipment in the Balance Sheet.
-The car park lease was re-valued during 2017-18 and has been assessed as having a nil value due to the significant on-going revenue deficits being incurred for the car park.
+The assets acquired under these leases are carried as Property, Plant and Equipment in the Balance Sheet.
+The car park leases were re-valued during 2017-18 and have been assessed as having a nil value due to the significant on-going revenue deficits being incurred for each of the car parks.

-The Authority is committed to making minimum payments under this lease comprising of the settlement of the long term liability for the interest in the property acquired by the Authority and finance costs that will be payable by the Authority in future years while the liability remains outstanding.
+The Authority is committed to making minimum payments under these leases comprising of the settlement of the long term liability for the interest in the property acquired by the Authority and finance costs that will be payable by the Authority in future years while the liability remains outstanding.